techmo-pl/dictation-client/cpp/README.md

                               (client.crt, client.key, ca.crt), use ssl
                               authentication.
 Otherwise use insecure channel
                               (default).
-  --wav-path arg              Path to wave file with audio content to be sent
+  --audio-path arg            Path to the audio file with speech to be recognized.
-                              to service via RPC.
+                              It should be mono wav/ogg/mp3, 8kHz or 16kHz.
   --session-id arg            Session ID to be passed to the service.
 If not
                               specified, the service will generate a default session ID itself.